 In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In addition, our responsibility is to state whether the information presented in the management report has been prepared in accordance with the applicable legal and regulatory requirements.
+With respect to the remuneration report, our responsibility also includes considering whether the remuneration report has been prepared in accordance with the requirements of Article 1353 of the Securities Market Act.

 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+We have nothing to report in this regard and we state that the information presented in the management report is materially consistent with the consolidated financial statements and in accordance with the applicable legal and regulatory requirements.
+In our opinion, the remuneration report has been prepared in accordance with the requirements of Article 1353 of the Securities Market Act.